Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 - **charges:** responsible for decrypting captured card details and then charging based on a payment session.
 - **tokens:** responsible for decrypting captured card details and then generating a token based on a payment session.

-### Mobile Integrations

-Developers can choose to provide access to the webapp via native mobile browser or a WebView embedded within a native mobile app.
-See [Apple's iOS](https://developer.apple.com/documentation/webkit/wkwebview) or [Google's Android](https://developer.android.com/reference/android/webkit/WebView) documentation for addtional details.

 ---

 ## Step 1: Acquire Credentials